bonJoeV/C-STEM-Curriculum/README.md

 # C-STEM (Catholic STEM) Program

-Welcome to the repository for the C-STEM (Catholic STEM) program at Our Lady of the Prairie Catholic School.
-This repository contains the curriculum, lesson plans, and resources for Kindergarten through 6th grade.
+Welcome to the repository for the C-STEM (Catholic STEM) program designed for Our Lady of the Prairie Catholic School.
+This repository contains the curriculum, lesson plans, and supporiting resources for Kindergarten through 6th grade.
 Our C-STEM curriculum, inspired by the Catholic Schools Center of Excellence (CSCOE), integrates Catholic values with Science, Technology, Engineering, and Mathematics (STEM) education.

 ## OLP's C-STEM Schedule